 - Chair: Professor Richard Sullivan, King's College London, UK

-- About the session: this session focuses on highlighting disparities in cancer research funding and identifying best practice for international funders in addressing disparities.
-The panel will discuss global cancer inequalities, mentoring black cancer researchers and promoting community cancer awareness, patient-centred approaches to removing barriers to participation in cancer screening and prevention, and transforming race-based cancer research.
+- About the session: this session focused on highlighting disparities in cancer research funding and identifying best practice for international funders in addressing disparities.
+The panel discussed global cancer inequalities, mentoring black cancer researchers and promoting community cancer awareness, patient-centred approaches to removing barriers to participation in cancer screening and prevention, and transforming race-based cancer research.

 - Chair: Dr Ian Lewis, NCRI, UK

-This session, jointly organized with the UK’s National Cancer Research Institute, focussed on the benefits of collaboration between international cancer research funders, the impact that COVID-19 has had on funding, and opportunities for future collaborations.
+- About the session: this session, jointly organized with the UK’s National Cancer Research Institute, focused on the benefits of collaboration between international cancer research funders, the impact that COVID-19 has had on funding, and opportunities for future collaborations.
 Delegates heard from a selection of organisations who have set up successful international collaborative funding opportunities to address gaps in cancer research, and also learn about best practice in establishing international collaborative funding streams.